lpego/mzb-suite/docs/source/files/installing.rst

     .. admonition:: \ \

         Admin privileges may be needed to install Docker Engine.

-        On some systems, it might be necessary to enable virtualization in the BIOS.
-This depends on the specifics of your system
+        Additionally, on some systems, it might be necessary to enable virtualization in the BIOS.
+How to do this depends on the specifics of your system: look online for a guide specific for your computer manufacturer / model.

 #.
 After the installation, launch the Docker app and wait until it's *fully* started.